-The minimum code height for a tub or shower enclosure’s water proof covering is 6' above the finished floor height.
-A practical height, when working with full sized 12” tiles is 6 courses.
-This results in a height that meets the minimum with a bit to spare when the grout lines are factored in.
-When I install shower tile about half of my clients go for tile all the way to the ceiling in the shower areas.
-This extra tile work adds little to the cost of the project and can give a modern look to an older bath.
-The big decisions come with tiling the rest of the room.
+The minimum code height for a tub or shower enclosure’s waterproof covering is 6' above the finished floor.
+A practical height, when working with full-sized 12” tiles, is 6 courses.
+Factoring in the grout lines, this meets the minimum with a bit to spare.
+When I install shower tile, about half of my clients go for tile all the way to the ceiling in the shower area.
+This extra tile work adds little to the cost of the project, yet gives a modern look to an older bath.

 Tile Work Outside of the Shower

-- Tile baseboard height: The first level of wall tile is comprised of a “tile baseboard.”
-This level of wall covering provides some robustness for aggressive mopping and reduces the chances of mold growth from a miss-aligned shower curtain or some aggressive play by children in a tub.
-Tiles can be special bull-nosed tiles with a finished “edge” or cut from the basic floor tiles.
+- Tile baseboard height: The first level of wall tile comprises a “tile baseboard.”
+This level of wall covering provides robustness for aggressive mopping and reduces the chances of mold growth due to moisture from a misaligned shower curtain or exuberant play by children in a tub.
+Tiles can be special bull-nosed tiles with a finished “edge,” or cut from the basic floor tiles.

-- Tile wainscot: The next level up the wall provides some additional protection above the baseboard level.
+- Tile wainscot: The next level up the wall provides additional protection above the baseboard level.
 This height also adds a design element that is gaining popularity in bathroom remodels.
-Just like their wood cousins, tile wainscot can be capped with a decorative “chair rail” in wood or tile.
-The use of accent tile, and mosaics, can break up a plain field and add texture and color.
+Just like its wood cousins, tile wainscot may be capped with a decorative “chair rail” in wood or tile.
+The use of accent tile and mosaics can break up a plain field and add texture and color.

-- Wall tile at the backsplash level: This level of wall tile follows the height of the back splash that dresses up the back of the vanity and lavatory areas.
-Like the wainscot-height tiles, these are often capped with a specialty tiles or moldings.
+- Wall tile at the backsplash level: This level of wall tile follows the height of the backsplash that dresses up the back of the vanity and lavatory areas.
+Like the wainscot-height tiles, these are often capped with specialty tiles or moldings.
 Accent strips can encircle a room seamlessly and are often followed through the shower or tub areas.

-- Shower wall-height tiles: This is one of the lesser used heights for complete rooms, but is regularly used for walk in shower or curbless type applications.
-These typically only incorporate a corner of the bathroom or extend along a single wall.
+- Shower wall-height tiles: This is one of the less used heights for complete bathrooms, but is regularly used for walk-in shower or curbless type applications.
+These typically incorporate only a corner of the bathroom or extend along a single wall.

-- Floor to ceiling tiles: This is a bold and dramatic way to showcase a bath.
-A spa like atmosphere can be experienced at home with floor to ceiling polished marble or tumbled travertine.
-As an added bonus, properly-sealed floor to ceiling tiles are quite mold resistant.
+- Floor-to-ceiling tiles: This is a bold and dramatic way to showcase a bath.
+A spa-like atmosphere can be experienced at home with floor-to-ceiling polished marble or tumbled travertine.
+As a bonus, properly sealed floor-to-ceiling tiles are quite mold-resistant.